Showing 1–16 of 35 results

 This self-paced course introduces a process of writing for authentic, creative self-expression and personal development.
 A “no red pens” approach results in greater awareness, mindfulness and self-acceptance through a gentle stream of guided tools you can use just five minutes at a time.

-The course includes three multimedia modules and a workbook, based on the work of Joanne Klassen, creator of Life Writing for Transformation™.
+The course includes six multimedia modules and a workbook, based on the work of Joanne Klassen, creator of Life Writing for Transformation™.
 Each module introduces key concepts from the book followed by exercises, examples, a review and additional optional learning activities.

 This course can be completed in your own time, although we recommend setting aside 2-3 hours a week.